Canon 1200D vs SX620

 It is notable that the 1200D has a hotshoe, while the SX620 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon SX620 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.